guynich/deepseek_opi5plus/README.md

 ```

 We can see model information and MIT licence by typing `/show info` and
 `/show license`.
+This distilled model is based on Alibaba Cloud's Qwen
-The model uses 4-bit quantization same as the LLM that we
+team's model architecture and trained weights.
+It uses 4-bit quantization
-used on a project called
+same as the LLM that we used on a project called
 [AI in Box](https://github.com/usefulsensors/ai_in_a_box#quick-start) at
 Useful Sensors.
 At Google I worked on quantizing ML models with 4-bits of
 weight precision.